raghavam/d-sparq/README.md

 ## Instructions

 1. Download the source code and compile using ```ant jar```.

+##### Start MongoDB Sharded Cluster

-2. Start a **MongoDB sharded cluster**.
-Instructions are given at http://docs.mongodb.org/manual/tutorial/deploy-shard-cluster.
+1. Instructions are given at http://docs.mongodb.org/manual/tutorial/deploy-shard-cluster.
 Note that if the underlying machine architecture is **NUMA**, then follow the instructions at http://docs.mongodb.org/manual/administration/production-notes/#mongodb-and-numa-hardware for starting MongoDB.
 Instructions are given here for convenience.